-The first urban settlement in the Twin Cities was actually located at the entrance of Fountain Cave, alongside the Mississippi River close to Downtown St. Paul.
+The first European settlement in the Twin Cities was actually located at the entrance of Fountain Cave, alongside the Mississippi River close to Downtown St. Paul.
 It was first discovered by Pierre “Pig’s Eye” Parrant, a French Fur Trapper who went on to become a bootlegger.
 St. Paul, MN was originally named Pig’s Eye.

 - Mystery Cave (Wykoff, MN)

 In southern border of Minnesota.
 Mystery Cave is one of the largest cave complexes in North America with more than 13 miles of passageways.
 It’s also called the “Forestville/Mystery Cave”.
 Forestville is a restored 1800s village located close to Mystery Cave.

 - Niagara Cave (Harmony, MN)